Mongolic peoples

-The Mongolic peoples are a collection of East Asian originated ethnic groups in East, North, South Asia and Eastern Europe, who speak Mongolic languages.
+The Mongolic peoples are a collection of East Asian-originated ethnic groups in East Asia, North Asia and Eastern Europe, who speak Mongolic languages.
 Their ancestors are referred to as Proto-Mongols.
 The largest contemporary Mongolic ethnic group is the Mongols.
 Mongolic-speaking people, although distributed in a wide geographical area, show a high genetic affinity to each other, and display continuity with ancient Northeast Asians.

 List of ethnic groups

 Contemporary ethnic groups

 In addition, Mongolized Soyots live in Buryatia.
 Their population is 3600 people.
-A number of orientalists (Nanzatov, Baldaev and others) traditionally consider modern Soyots as a sub-ethnos within the Buryat people.
+Soyots are one of the indigenous minority peoples of Russia.
+They are descendants of Turkified Samoyeds.
+At the same time, a number of orientalists (Zhukovskaia, Nanzatov, Baldaev and others) consider modern Soyots as a sub-ethnos within the Buryat people: "... here the ethnic composition of the population was formed, which remains relatively stable to this day - Bulagats, Khongodors, Soyots, who (some earlier, others later) became subethnic groups of the Buryats."

 Ethnic groups of Mongolian origin

-A large Mongolian component took part in the ethnic formation of the Hazaras.
-Even in the 16th century, according to Babur, the Mongolian language was widespread among the Hazaras, and a small part of them, apparently, spoke a language close to Mongolian as early as the 19th century.
+Following the collapse of the Mongol Empire, many Mongol elites assimilated into their Turkic subjects, adopting Islam and Turkic culture while retaining Mongol political and legal institutions.
+This led to the formation of a new Turco-Mongol elite.
+The Mughals are one group which descend from these elites.
+They are the descendants of the Barlas (as noted by Sabitov, the Mughals associate their origins with the Barlas tribe) and other Mongol tribes (Rudenko mentions such tribes as the Kauchin, Arlat, Jalair, and Barlas).
+They currently speak Indo-Aryan languages such as Urdu.

+The Mongols took part in the ethnogenesis of the Hazaras.
 The high frequency of haplogroup C2-M217 is consistent with the purported Mongolian origin of many of the Hazaras.
-Modern Hazaras speak the Hazaragi, one of the dialects of the Dari/Persian language.
+Modern Hazaras speak Hazaragi, one of the dialects of the Dari/Persian language.
+Same happened to the Aimaq people who purported their descendancy through Borjigin and Barlas clans.

-The Mughals, descendants of the Barlas and other Mongol tribes, currently speak Urdu.